DefVINS: Visual-Inertial Odometry for Deformable Scenes: Conclusions

 \section{Conclusions}

-This paper introduced DefVINS, an observability-gated visual--inertial odometry framework for deformable scenes that decouples a rigid, IMU-anchored state from progressively activated non-rigid deformation parameters.
-Extensive evaluations on both synthetic and real datasets demonstrate that the proposed formulation provides accurate and stable state estimation across a wide range of deformation regimes.
-By combining IMU anchoring with conditioning-aware activation of deformation degrees of freedom, DefVINS avoids early over-fitting and catastrophic drift, constituting a suitable and reliable solution for visual--inertial odometry in the presence of non-rigid scene dynamics.
+This paper introduced DefVINS, a visual--inertial odometry pipeline for deformable scenes that decouples a rigid, IMU-anchored state from progressively activated non-rigid deformation parameters.
+In addition, given the lack of benchmarks for this task, we contribute by synthesizing IMU readings for the synthetic Drunkard's dataset and curating a new real benchmark imaging a deforming mandala.
+Our experiments on both synthetic and real data demonstrate that our DefVINS provides accurate and stable state estimation across a wide range of deformation regimes, outperforming relevant rigid visual--inertial and non-rigid visual baselines.